robert-mccarthy-ca/Garden/README.md

       - don't let the roots dry out
       - don't have the roots dripping either
     - make sure the nozzle is pointed in a way that fills the root chamber without harming the roots
+    - make sure the nozzle is at an appropriate distance to get full atomization

 - GardenEpic4 (In Progress) (relies on GardenEpic2), Clean up the interface and general refactoring/improving
   - Garden8 (InProgress) Have the onboard LED assignable to a timer for testing